OPINION

 In 1981, the Nevada Legislature amended NRS 171.095 to include gross misdemeanors in its tolling provisions:

-If a felony, gross misdemeanor or misdemeanor is committed in a secret manner, an indictment for the offense must be found, or an information or complaint filed, within the periods of limitation prescribed in NRS 171.085 and 171.090 after the discovery of the offense; but if any indictment found, or an information or complaint filed, within the time thus prescribed is defective so that no judgment can be given thereon, another prosecution may be instituted for the same offense within 6 months after the first is abandoned.
+If a felony, gross misdemeanor or misdemeanor is committed in a secret manner, an indictment for the offense must be found, or an information or. complaint filed, within the periods of limitation prescribed in NRS 171.085 and 171.090 after the discovery of the offense; but if any indictment found, or an information or complaint filed, within the time thus prescribed is defective so that no judgment can he given thereon, another prosecution may be instituted for the same offense within 6 months after the first is abandoned.

 1981 Nev.
 Stat., ch.
 414, § 2 at 771.

-[5] In 1985, the Legislature amended NRS 171.095 by adding a section which allowed the State to prosecute child sexual abuse cases at any time until the child was eighteen years old.
+In 1985, the Legislature amended NRS 171.095 by adding a section which allowed the State to prosecute child sexual abuse cases at any time until the child was eighteen years old.
 1985 Nev.
 Stat., ch.
 658, § 12 at 2167-68.
 In 1989, after the Walstrom v.
-State, 104 Nev.
-51, 752 P.2d 225 (1988), decision, the Legislature again amended the statute to allow such reporting at any time until the child was twenty-one years old.
-1989 Nev.
-Stat., ch.
-627, § 1 at 1443-44.
+State,

-[7] THE HONORABLE MIRIAM SHEARING, Justice, did not participate in the decision of this appeal.
+The Honorable Miriam Shearing, Justice, did not participate in the decision of this appeal.